Link Search Menu Expand Document

 }

-In this permissions file, the example repository storage namespace is s3://some-bucket/some/prefix.
+In this example, the repository storage namespace is s3://some-bucket/some/prefix.

 {